rhel-labs/learn-katacoda/sql-server-insights/intro.md

-After completing this scenario, users will be able to register a system with Red Hat Insights and resolve an Insight provided for the machine.
+After completing this scenario, users will be able to register a system with Red Hat Insights and resolve an Insight provided for SQL Server running on the machine.

 # Concepts included in this scenario:
 * Register a system with Red Hat Insights